 The standard is available at https://www.astm.org/Standards/F3411.htm.

-The ASTM Remote ID standard defines 6 such messages and an additional seventh message type for packing multiple messages together into a message pack (used when transmitting on WiFi NaN or Bluetooth Long Range with Extended Advertising).
+The ASTM Remote ID standard defines 6 such messages and an additional 7th message type for packing multiple messages together into a message pack (used when transmitting on WiFi NaN or Bluetooth Long Range with Extended Advertising).
 To support easy data transfers to/from a drone ID transmitter/receiver, MAVLink messages supporting all the fields of the drone ID messages have been made available.

-There are multiple possible use cases for the Mavlink drone ID messages:
+There are multiple possible use cases for the MAVLink drone ID messages:

 - A flight controller sends ID, location etc. data to an onboard Bluetooth/WiFi transmitter module.

-The ASTM/MAVLink messages are listed below.
+The ASTM and MAVLink messages are listed below.

-|Basic ID||OPEN_DRONE_ID_BASIC_ID||Message Provides ID for UA (Unmanned Aircraft), characterizes the type of ID, and identifies the type of UA.|
+|Basic ID||OPEN_DRONE_ID_BASIC_ID||Provides an ID for the UA, characterizes the type of ID and identifies the type of UA.|

 |Location||OPEN_DRONE_ID_LOCATION||Provides location, altitude, direction, and speed of UA.|